 We currently have three Green Councillors in St Michaels ward: Cllr.
-Sarah Jennings, Cllr.
-Tom Crone and Cllr.
-Anna Key.
+Tom Crone, Cllr.
+Anna Key and Cllr.
+Steph Pitchers.
 They work incredibly hard all year round dealing with individuals’ queries, working with communities and generally helping to make the St Michaels area a better place to live.

 Our councillors hold regular ‘surgeries’ for residents to come along and raise any questions, or just to have a chat: